vercel/next.js/docs/basic-features/data-fetching.md

 # Data fetching

 > This document is for Next.js versions 9.3 and up.
-If you're using older versions of Next.js, refer to our [previous documentation](https://nextjs.org/docs/tag/v9.2.2/basic-features/data-fetching).
+If you’re using older versions of Next.js, refer to our [previous documentation](https://nextjs.org/docs/tag/v9.2.2/basic-features/data-fetching).

-In the [Pages documentation](/docs/basic-features/pages.md), we've explained that Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
-In this page, we'll talk in depths about data fetching strategies for each case.
-We recommend you to [read through the Pages documentation](/docs/basic-features/pages.md) first if you haven't done so.
+In the [Pages documentation](/docs/basic-features/pages.md), we’ve explained that Next.js has two forms of pre-rendering: **Static Generation** and **Server-side Rendering**.
+In this page, we’ll talk in depths about data fetching strategies for each case.
+We recommend you to [read through the Pages documentation](/docs/basic-features/pages.md) first if you haven’t done so.

-We'll talk about the three special Next.js functions you can use to fetch data for pre-rendering:
+We’ll talk about the three special Next.js functions you can use to fetch data for pre-rendering:

 - `getStaticProps` (Static Generation): Fetch data at **build time**.
 - `getStaticPaths` (Static Generation): Specify [dynamic routes](/docs/routing/dynamic-routes.md) to pre-render based on data.
 - `getServerSideProps` (Server-side Rendering): Fetch data on **each request**.

-In addition, we'll talk briefly about how to do fetch data on the client side.
+In addition, we’ll talk briefly about how to do fetch data on the client side.

 ## `getStaticProps` (Static Generation)